 AIM stands for Alternative Investment Market, a sub-market of the London Stock Exchange.
 The AIM allows typically smaller and fast-growing companies to issue shares and raise capital to fund that growth.
+Investments in AIM shares are also not liable for inheritance tax, making AIM ISAs - also known as AIM IHT ISAs - attractive tax wrappers.

 AIM shares can be more volatile than traditional investments and are often viewed as riskier than more established companies on the Main Market.
 That could be because of their size, nature of their business, difficulty trading shares, short track record, need for cash to fund growth, or lack of profits.
 However, including AIM shares in your ISA can be a way to add diversification to a balanced portfolio.

-Tax advantages of holding AIM shares in your ISA
+Tax advantages of AIM ISAs

 Tax-free income and growth